danfuzz/samizdat/doc/parsing-in-samizdat.md

 ### Matching a single token (terminal)

 Tokens are the basic terminals in the context of tree parsing.
-When performing tree parsing, tokens are represented as highlets, with the token type indicating the type of the token, and the token value optionally indicating a data payload.
+When performing tree parsing, tokens are represented as tokens, with the token type indicating the type of the token, and the token value optionally indicating a data payload.